AsrtoMichi/AsrtoMichi/README.md

 Hi, I’m @AsrtoMichi
-I learned python, and basch,
+I learned python, batch and marckdown

 <!---
 AsrtoMichi/AsrtoMichi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.